o-jasper/alt_require.lua/readme.md

 1. Unless the function came from the server -as-is-, the client cannot send functions to the server.

-2. Tables client-to-server are copied each time.

-   Sending looping tables doesnt work.

-   Should be possible to clear out these tables and add a metatable as to en-server-side them.
-(Unclear *when* to do this)

-3. `getmetatable` of a simulacrum, returns the thing simulating the object, so `getmetatable`t itself won't be simulated.
+2. `getmetatable` of a simulacrum, returns the thing simulating the object, so `getmetatable` itself won't be simulated.

    Some implementations of classes, `obj.__index` might effectively do it.

    Client-to-server are not sent with metatables currently.
 Barring (1) it could.

-4. Unknowns..
+3. Unknowns..

-5. It seems a little slow, though i see little reason why it should be.
+4. It seems a little slow, though i see little reason why it should be.
    (note: perhaps use other data-transmission stuff, note2: storebin might be slow, but not nearly slow enough to explain the low speed)

    note3: it looks for `__constant` in tables now, tables that are constant are memoized on the other side.

+In practice things seem to work with what i wrote for it so-far.

 Note: to run these tests, have `lua alt_require/test/server.lua` running.